U.S. panel probing Capitol attack to ask Secret Service about text deletion

 It was not clear from the letter what messages the inspector general's office believed had been deleted or what evidence they might contain.

 The Jan.
-6, 2021, attack on the U.S. Capitol followed weeks of false claims by former U.S. President Donald Trump that he won the 2020 election.
+6, 2021, attack on the U.S. Capitol by supporters of Donald Trump followed weeks of false claims by the former president that he won the 2020 election.

 ((Kanishka.Singh@thomsonreuters.com; +12024508248;))